 A couple of streets behind the famous Nakamise Shopping Strip / Sensoji Temple is this ice cream shop and definitely worth a stop!

 Amongst other delicious flavours such as Black Sesame, Genmaicha, Adzuki Bean and Houjicha Ice Cream, they have Matcha Ice Cream that comes in 7 levels of strength.
 WOW!

 So which one did we go for?
 Number 7 of course!
 It wasn't crazily strong, just a lovely rich Matcha flavour.
 So if you're a fan of a nice strong Matcha taste, we recommend this strength level for sure!

 2) Sawawa Asakusa - Matcha Warabi Mochi and Dorayaki Pancakes made fresh!

 If you're walking down Nakamise Shopping Strip on the way to Sensoji Temple, turn right just before you get to the big temple and you'll be on the right path to Sawawa Asakusa (look for the Japanese Maccha Sweets sign)

 We loved watching the staff make the Matcha Mochi right in front of our eyes and couldn't wait to try some fresh off the chopping block.
 They were simply amazing!
 Super squishy melt in your mouth goodness dusted with Matcha powder.
 Definitely a must try.

 We also tried the Matcha filled Dorayaki (Japanese Pancake) which was warm, fluffy and full of flavour.

-3) Nana's Green Tea, Chofu - Matcha Latte Frappe and Nama Houjicha & Matcha Chocolate
+3) Nana's Green Tea (Chofu branch) - Matcha Latte Frappe and Nama Hojicha & Matcha Chocolate

 If you go to one place on your Japan travels for a HUGE Matcha inspired menu, make it Nana's.
 They are dotted all over Japan and offer modern takes on traditional tea house desserts.